sedwards2009/extraterm/docs/guide.md

 Getting Started
 ===============

-:warning: Extraterm is in development and not suitable for production use.
-This guide is currently aimed at developers and command line power users.

 Installation
 ------------
 Extraterm support Linux, Mac OS X and Cygwin on Windows.
 Download the zip file for your operating system on the [github releases page](https://github.com/sedwards2009/extraterm/releases).